bbeardsley/BuzzIO/README.md

 ![Buzz Controller](https://github.com/bbeardsley/BuzzIO/raw/master/icon.png) This is a C# library to use Sony PS2 Buzz controllers in Windows.

-## Publishing Nuget package

-To publish the [nuget package](http://nuget.org/packages/BuzzIO) make sure you have nuget.exe in your path then do:

-- pack
-- push *1.0.2.0* (where 1.0.2.0 is the version of the package)

 ## Links
 - [BuzzIO in nuget gallery](http://nuget.org/packages/BuzzIO)
 - [Working with USB devices in .NET and C#](http://www.developerfusion.com/article/84338/making-usb-c-friendly/): Inspiration and start of this library